openHPI/dockerfiles/README.md

 - `docker_exec_phusion`: Base image for all execution environments
 - `co_execenv_<langauge>`: An image used by CodeOcean for the specific programming language and version

+All supported images are built for the following architectures:

+- `amd64`
+- `arm64`

 ### Deprecated images

 The following images are probably not compatible with Poseidon or other runner managements.
 Their use is discouraged.

 - `ubuntu-base`: Deprecated ubuntu base image
 - `ubuntu-<language>`: Deprecated images previously used by CodeOcean

+Deprecated images are only available for the `amd64` architecture.

 ## New or updated images